8 Best Redfish Lures & Baits in 2023

 Cons

-OVERVIEW: We’ve been fishing with the Heldon Super Spook in both deep and shallow water, and we highly recommend this redfish lure for “walk the dog” casts.
+BUYING ADVICE: We’ve been fishing with the Heldon Super Spook in both deep and shallow water, and we highly recommend this redfish lure for “walk the dog” casts.
 Moreover, this topwater lure can effectively simulate a live bait to the hungry redfish.

 FEATURES: The Heldon Super Spook is a very effective topwater lure for “walk-the-dog” retrievals and has a super-stout hardware system that can stand up to all redfish species.

-Cotton Cordell Jointed Red Fin
+#4 Best subsurface - Cotton Cordell Jointed Red Fin

 Nomad Tackle Design Chug Norris